-Rocky’s bravado is what I always found compelling.
-He never seemed doubtful or unsure, full of confidence and gusto, a man that could command a fleet of hipsters.
+Rocky’s bravado is what I've always found most compelling about him.
+He never seems doubtful or unsure.
+He's full of confidence and gusto, a man that could command a fleet of hipsters.
 He charmed his fans by being unapologetically himself.
-The pretty motherfucker, he shouted it without worry, he never cared how the world would perceive him.
-He never cared to be accepted, his boastfulness attracted an audience of kids that were fascinated by his personality and livelihood.
-Being a trendsetter came naturally, the very same swagger and style that made him alluring is what he poured into his music, lifestyle rap.
+He's the pretty motherfucker.
+He never cared for how the world would perceive him.
+He never cared to be accepted.
+His boastfulness attracted an audience of kids that were fascinated by his personality and livelihood.
+Being a trendsetter came naturally.
+The very same swagger and style that made him alluring are what he poured into his music—lifestyle rap.
 He juxtaposed Houston’s rap aesthetic and Harlem’s debonair, high fashion and Slick Rick-esque jewelry, all under fluorescent purple lights.
 His debut mixtape, Live.
 Love.
 ASAP, showcased a rapper that lacked technical prowess, but had the kind of production and approach that created an ambiance to be lost in.
 It felt like swimming in a promethazine pool, with marijuana clouds raining Xanax and ecstasy.

-Like we’ve seen many times in my generation, a critically acclaimed mixtape was followed up by a disappointing debut album.
-Simply put, LiveLongA$AP failed to deliver an experience on par with its predecessor.
-It did expand his audience by delivering a radio monster though, "Fuckin Problems" was in rotation everywhere.
-"Wild For The Night" took Rocky from the streets of Harlem to the fields of mollies, glow sticks and EDM music.
-He crossed over from the streets to yachts cruising mainstream waters, his lifestyle changed and the music lacked its previous potency.
-He confessed to Complex that he felt the album was rushed, an outlook I can agree with.
-It seems that this time around he’s being careful, treating this album like a surgeon would do a patient, taking the slow and steady approach.
-"Multiply" and "LPFJ2," his latest releases, answered any prayers for that authentic Rocky.
+Like we’ve seen countless times, a critically acclaimed mixtape was followed up by a disappointing debut album.
+Simply put: LiveLongA$AP failed to deliver an experience on par with its predecessor.
+Rocky confessed to Complex that he felt the album was rushed, an outlook I can agree with.
+This time around he’s being careful, though, treating his next album like a surgeon would a patient.
+He's taking the slow and steady approach.
+"Multiply" and "LPFJ2," his latest singles, answered any prayers for that authentic Rocky.
 He’s rapping with the boastful arrogance of a giant and production that knocks with his classic syrupy illustriousness.
-Rocky’s return disregarded the radio, he returned to reign with the same sound that has been desired since his 2011 introduction.
+Rocky returned to reign with the same sound that has been desired since his 2011 introduction.

-I haven’t experienced losing my best friend, but it’s a reality that A$AP Rocky has been facing since the death of Steven Rodriguez, better known as A$AP Yams.
-He was more than just the founder of A$AP Mob, more than just a buddy from home, Yams was a crucial partner in everything that went on.
-Take Rocky’s charisma with P. Diddy’s hustle, fuse it with Method Man’s humor and you got a mogul in the making.
-Reading stories about him, he seemed to have touched and impacted everyone that he came in contact with.
-Just an overall good spirit that cared about creating greatness.
+I haven’t experienced losing my best friend, but it’s a reality that A$AP Rocky has been facing since the death of Steven Rodriguez, a.k.a.
+A$AP Yams.
+Rodriguez was more than just the founder of A$AP Mob; he was more than just a buddy from home.
+Yams was a crucial partner in everything that went on.
+Take Rocky’s charisma with Diddy’s hustle, fuse it with Method Man’s humor and you've got a mogul in the making.
 Rocky is now in the trenches without his most trusted comrade.
-We’ve seen in hip-hop how rappers are affected when having to push forward and create after the loss of an irreplaceable loved one; Eminem losing Proof, Ab-Soul after Alori Joh, Kanye and his mother.
-It changes you.

-Can A$AP Rocky follow the footsteps of his peers and release his best album yet?
-I’m hopeful.
-He's speaking excitedly about a change in sound, completely unlike anything we’ve heard from him before.
-Juicy J is Executive Producing the LP, he even revealed he's working with Danger Mouse on production and touching the boards himself.
-This is his moment to join in a historic movement, to establish himself as a true leader of this new generation of hip-hop artists.
-If the album is great, it will live on with the many that we've received thus far.
-He’ll once again join the pack, and be seen as a torch bearer for the future.
-There's no room for average and ordinariness, we are moving forward as a proud culture that only accepts the best from our leaders.
+Juicy J is set to executive produce the album, while Danger Mouse is slated to chip in behind the boards.
+This is Rocky's moment to join in a historic movement, to establish himself as a true leader of this new generation of hip-hop artists.
+If the album is great, it will live on with the many we've already been gifted this year.
+There's no room for average and ordinariness; we are moving forward as a proud culture that only accepts the best from our leaders.

-I have confidence that Rocky has the zeal to deliver something worthy of critical acclaim, he has to.
+I am confident that Rocky has the zeal to deliver something worthy of critical acclaim; he has to.
 For his career, for his fans, and for his best friend.
-I'm saving my pesos, doubling my cups, and glistening my grills, crossing my fingers that we will get another "Brand New Guys."
-If he could give me ten of those, I'll call it a classic.
+I'm saving my pesos, doubling my cups, and glistening my grills.
+I'm even crossing my fingers that we'll get another "Brand New Guys."
+If he could give me 10 of those, I'll call it a classic.